NomadMoth/FPS-Controller/README.md

 # FPS-Controller
-Unity package of ready made FPS controller, shooting, aiming and sprinting
+Unity package of ready made FPS controller for player movement, shooting, aiming and a target that receives damage from gun shot.